Lauze pronounced: “Lowes” (like the home improvement store)

 Anne Fourcher makes wines in the Traditionalist style, emphasizing more elegance and restraint.
 This Traditional style contrasts sharply with the Modern New World/Parker style which began in 1996, in which Robert Parker promoted a model of power and extraction (for bigger, riper, oakier wine).Hand harvested and rigorously field – sorted, her wines are fermented in either cement or stainless tanks with native yeasts and no contact with new oak.

-With her rock-strewn parcels situated on the north-facing, northern edge of Chateauneuf du Pape north of Mont-Redon, she uses no pesticides or herbicides in her vinyards, following Lutte Raisonée Farming principles.
+Her rock-strewn parcels situated on the north-facing, northern edge of Chateauneuf du Pape north of Mont-Redon.
+Farming Certified as “HVE” (Haute Valeur Environmental) for protecting plant health and ensuring biodiversity in the vineyards.
+She uses no pesticides or herbicides in her vinyards, following Lutte Raisonée Farming principles.
 The name Lauze also refers to the commonly occuring flat stones found in the heavily rock-laden vineyards.

-Châteauneuf du Pape Blanc, Comte de Lauze 2014 Lutte Raisonée Farming 13.5% alcohol
+Châteauneuf du Pape Blanc, Comte de Lauze 2019 Certified HVE Farming

-Châteauneuf du Pape Rouge, Comte de Lauz e 2015 Lutte Raisonée Farming
+Châteauneuf du Pape Rouge, Comte de Lauze 2017 Certified HVE Farming

-The 70 + year old vines were planted in the 1930s and 40s, emerge from a sea of softball sized rocks with no visible dirt or topsoil .
-Made with no new oak, native – yeast fermented, the 40% Syrah and 60% Grenache is neither racked nor filtered.
-Vinified separately using only indiginous yeasts, her fermentation is done over an extetend time at cool 50˚F temperatures in her frigid cellar in underground cement tanks, like Chateau Petrus .
-Following fermentation, the varietals are blended together and aged in completely neutral, 50 year old Foudre casks before bottling.
-Opens with splash decant to reveal floral notes, spice and earth , eleg ant red fruits, power and yet restraint.
-This wine will age easily for a generation or more.
-400 cases made .
+90 Points, Wine Advocate: “Ripe Cherries mark the nose, joined by notes of dried spices and a hint of tapenade.
+Full-bodied and velvety in texture, it should drink well for up to a decade.”
+The 40+ year old vines emerge from a sea of softball sized rocks with no visible dirt or topsoil.
+Made with no new oak, native-yeast fermented, the 20% Syrah and 80% Grenache is neither racked nor filtered.
+Her frigid 50° F cellar ensures prolonged fermentation in underground cement tanks.
+Opens with splash decant to reveal floral notes, spice and earth, elegant red fruits, power and yet restraint.
+This wine will age easily for a generation or more, yet is completely enjoyable now.
+400 cases made.